numbbo/coco/howtos/git-howto.md

-`git rebase branch-to-use-as-base` and `git pull --rebase` start from the HEAD of the `branch-to-use-as-base` and add all differences of the given branch on top of it, as if these changes would have been done and committed after the changes of the base branch.
+`git rebase branch-to-use-as-base` and `git pull --rebase` start from the HEAD of the `branch-to-use-as-base` and add all differences of the current branch on top of it, as if these changes would have been done and committed after the changes of the base branch.
 Thereby `rebase` not only changes the current branch (by using remote changes, like `merge` does), but also rewrites its history (which should rather not be done when the branch has become public).